LauraHomsPerez/Biology_computation/README.md

 # Biology_computation

 ## What does prep.ps1 PowerShell Script DO?
-1. Powershell will read the contents of the **input_file.txt**, which looks something like this:
+1. Powershell will read the contents of the **input_file.txt**.
+It should loook something liek this: sequences should be one-liners.
 ```
 >A0A3M8AKQ8.1/53-513 Glycoside hydrolase family 68 protein {ECO:0000313|EMBL:RNB51771.1}
 MSTSTRRMRRPLVGGITAAGVLVGTLFTGTAAAVAQPDLQPGAEPTVHTQQAYAPEDDFTAKWTRADAKQLQRLSDPNAASRENSMPASLTMPTVPQDFPDMSNGEVWVWDTWPLTDEHGNQYSVNGQEIIFSLVADRSLGFDDRHVFAKIGYFFRPAGIPADERPENGGWTYGGLVFKEGVTGTIFEDQSYSHQTQWSGSARIMKGGEIKLFFTDVAFYRDAAGNNIKPYDPRIALSVGKVHANKNGVKLTGFDKVTDLLQADGTYYQTGEQNPYFNFRDPFTFEDPAHPGETYMVFEGNSAMPRESAQCTEEDLGYREGDPYAESLDEVNASGATYQIGNIGLAKAKNDELTEWEFLPPILSANCVTDQTERPQFVFKDGKSYLFTISHRGTFAAGLDGPEGVYGFVGDGIRSDFQPLNSGSGLALGNPTNLNFAGGQPFAPDYNQHPGHFQAYSHYVMPGGLVQSFIDTIGTHDDFVRGGTLAPTVKMDIEGASTSVDYSYGTGGLGGWADIPANLDVNSGGKLQ